webdna/commerce-bundles/README.md

 ## Bundles Overview

-Bundles allows you to create a purchasable from existing commerce products with quantites.
+Bundles allows you to create a bundle containing a combination of different products (or a single product with multiple quantities).
+Set an overall price for the bundle, giving you the option to offer a discount or promotion (for example 3 for 2).

 ## Configuring Bundles